roryl/chartsql-preview/README.md

 # ChartSQL Studio Developer Preview
 Welcome to the ChartSQL Developer Preview Repo.
 The purpose of this repo is to allow you access to the development build of ChartSQL Studio.
+We are providing access to this repo so that you can easily update from development changes pushed to this repo.

 # Uses & Limitations
 ChartSQL is currently in pre-alpha status.
 Access to this repo is for demonstration and for you to provide development feedback.
 We do not recommend reliying on this version for any production purpose.
 See our [Roadmap](https://itr8studios.gitbook.io/chartsql/QY9tx3OTrQdien8dGApA/product-and-community/roadmap) for future plans.